Society logo

 Beyond their visible effects, both positive and negative, flies are marvelously diverse and biologically interesting and have much to teach us about life on earth.
 Considering that 1 of every 10 animal species on earth is a fly and scientists have only named around 10% of the world’s biodiversity, there is still great potential for exploration, discovery, teaching and learning in dipterology.

-Among the core activities of the North American Dipterists Society are producing scientific and popular publications about flies, maintaining this organizational website and social media presence, organizing and undertaking various conferences, meetings, field activities, outreach events and seminars about flies, and providing grants for Diptera-related activities and awards recognizing accomplishments in dipterology, and performing outreach activities.
+Among the core activities of the Dipterists Society are producing scientific and popular publications about flies, maintaining this organizational website and social media presence, organizing and undertaking various conferences, meetings, field activities, outreach events and seminars about flies, and providing grants for Diptera-related activities and awards recognizing accomplishments in dipterology, and performing outreach activities.